Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Erd o s--R e nyi random graphs solving ring and bounded-degree puzzles

 For simplicity, one can look at the ring puzzle graph (the $n$-cycle), with

-The idea of the proof is the following sufficient condition to solve the ring puzzle, illustrated in Figure~\ref{fig:upperbound}.
-Suppose that in the people graph, node $2$ is adjacent to node $1$; node $3$ is adjacent to $1$ or $2$; node $4$ is adjacent to $1$, $2$ or $3$; and so on, so that node $j$ is people-adjacent to at least one of $\{1, 2, \dots, j-1\}$ for all $2 \leq j \leq n$ (as illustrated in Figure~\ref{fig:upperbound}).
+The idea of the proof is the following sufficient condition to solve the ring puzzle, illustrated in Figure~\ref{figupperbound}.
+Suppose that in the people graph, node $2$ is adjacent to node~$1$; node $3$ is adjacent to $1$ or $2$; node $4$ is adjacent to $1$, $2$ or $3$; and so on, so that node $j$ is people-adjacent to at least one of $\{1, 2,\ldots, j-1\}$ for all $2 \leq j \leq n$ (as illustrated in Figure~\ref {figupperbound}).
 Then the people graph solves the puzzle.

-However, to obtain a good bound, we do not consider solving the whole puzzle in the manner depicted in Figure~\ref{fig:upperbound}.
-Instead, we partition the puzzle graph into disjoint blocks and use the sufficient condition depicted in Figure~\ref{fig:upperbound} within each block.
+However, to obtain a good bound, we do not consider solving the whole puzzle in the manner depicted in Figure~\ref{figupperbound}.
+Instead, we partition the puzzle graph into disjoint blocks and use the sufficient condition depicted in Figure~\ref{figupperbound} within each block.
 If the blocks are sufficiently large, then solving just one block suffices to solve the whole puzzle.
-We call a set $U\subseteq V$ \emph{internally solved} if the people graph induced on $U$ can solve the puzzle graph induced on $U$.
+We call a set $U\subseteq V$ \emph{internally solved} if the people graph induced on $U$ can solve the puzzle graph induced on $U$ and prove the existence of a ``large'' internally solved set.
+We use the following lemma to partition the puzzle graph into disjoint blocks.
+The motivation comes from analyzing the ring puzzle graph.

-\begin{lemma} Consider an \ER people graph and any connected puzzle graph on $n$ vertices.
-Then for any fixed $\delta>0$,